Elevator Door Safety

 Note: Concrete block/masonry shafts and some commercial metal door frames can often create 3” x 5” violations.

-The 3″ x 5″ Rule is a code requirement.
-Executive Elevator Company takes pride in ensuring safety in the use of their equipment and as a policy wants to make sure all Builders, Developers, Owners/Users are aware and adhere to the National Code.
-This is a safety issue.
+The 3″ x 5″ Rule is a national code requirement to help prevent safety issues.
+Executive Elevator Company takes pride in ensuring safety in the use of their equipment and as a policy wants to make sure all Builders, Developers, Owners/Users are aware of and adhere to the National Code.